Rest home nurse gave dementia residents non-prescription drugs

 Buckley appeared before the Health Practitioners Disciplinary Tribunal on Wednesday after the charges were laid by a Professional Conduct Committee of the Nursing Council of New Zealand.

+Following the hearing Buckley was ordered to pay costs of $11,425.05, was censured for her actions and had conditions imposed on her practising certificate but it was not cancelled or suspended.

-Buckley worked as a facility manager at an Auckland rest home for residents with dementia, between January 6, 2020 and March 16, 2020 when she resigned.
+Buckley worked as a facility manager at Auckland's Briargate Rest Home, for residents with dementia, between January 6, 2020, and March 16, 2020, when she resigned.

-She was employed in response to a district health board audit which identified 29 unmet criteria and the need for the facility to be managed by a suitably qualified person.
+She was employed in response to a district health board audit of Briargate which identified 29 unmet criteria and the need for the facility to be managed by a suitably qualified person.

 Buckley was responsible for closing the unmet audit criteria, many of which related to inadequate documentation and systems.